molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The sentence is made of a noun phrase and a verb phrase.
 The noun phrase, “the dog”, consists of a determiner and a noun.
 The verb phrase, “wags its tail”, consists of verb and a noun phrase again.
 The verb, “wags”, has the third person singular present form.
 And so on.

-For JavaScript, it is quite similar, yet less familiar since JavaScript is a not a natural language, but an artificial computer language.
+For JavaScript, it is quite similar, yet less familiar since JavaScript is not a natural language, but an artificial computer language.
 If you write `window.alert('Hello World!');`, the parser generates an <dfn>Abstract Syntax Tree</dfn> (AST) that may look like this:

 <pre>
 <strong>Program</strong>